FiXato/Plexodus-Tools/activity_data_structure.md

 ## Flat Representation of all possible JSON keys for Activity posts

-What follows is a list of all _*possible*_ JSON keys encountered after analysing a complete archive of 2145 Google+ Stream posts from 2011-06-30 till 2019-03-07:
+What follows is a list of all _*possible*_ JSON keys encountered after analysing a set of complete archive of Google+ Stream posts from 2011-06-30 till 2019-04-02, from various accounts, including a G Suite account:

 ```